 Analytics

-CRM systems offer comprehensive reporting and analytics that provide actionable insights into various aspects of your business.
-They enable you to track key marketing metrics—such as website traffic, conversion rates, email campaign performance, and social media engagement—to understand visitor behavior and optimise lead generation.
-At the same time, they offer valuable sales insights by monitoring deal stages, sales activities, and pipeline bottlenecks, while also keeping tabs on customer service performance through support ticket and knowledge base analytics.
+CRM systems provide comprehensive reporting and analytics that turn data into actionable insight across marketing, sales, and service.
+They let you track key marketing metrics, such as website traffic, conversion rates, email campaign performance, and social media engagement, to understand visitor behaviour and optimise lead generation.
+They also surface sales insights by monitoring deal stages, activities, and pipeline bottlenecks, and they measure customer service performance through support ticket trends and knowledge base analytics.

 Customer history